Academic Year 2018-2019

-Rosemont College was a partner site for Trinity Institute (TI2016), an annual conference that takes place in New York City and which will was streamed live via webcast in the Rotwitt Theater in January, 2016
+Rosemont College was a partner site for Trinity Institute (TI2016), an annual conference that takes place in New York City and which was streamed live via webcast in the Rotwitt Theater in January, 2016.

 This year, Trinity Institute's "Listen for a Change: Sacred Conversations for Racial Justice" will explore the most pressing issues of our time, including structural racism, mass incarceration, and policy change.
 The Trinity conference provided us with a unique opportunity to have a meaningful conversation about the topic of racial justice, and in so doing, to address the dimension of this year's mission theme emphasizing diversity in human culture and experience.

 “Lessons from Americans Who Tell the Truth: An Evening with Robert Shetterly” had the artist sharing his thoughts about his current project, a series of portraits of Americans concerned with issues of social justice.
 The lecture was particularly apt, as Rosemont’s mission theme for the year emphasizes reverence for the dignity of all persons, and the promotion of justice with compassion.
 Held on Tuesday, October 27, 2015 7:00 p.m. in Rotwitt Theater.